Agentic Commerce: How AI Agents Will Transform Canadian Retail

 Q1: What is agentic commerce?

-Agentic commerce is shopping where an AI agent can search, compare options and potentially complete a purchase on the customer’s behalf, often with a simple approval step.
+Agentic commerce involves shopping where an AI agent can search, compare options, and potentially make a purchase on the customer’s behalf, often requiring just a simple approval step.

 Q2: How do AI shopping agents work?

-They translate user intent into constraints, gather options, evaluate trade-offs, and either recommend a shortlist or complete checkout after approval.
+They convert user intent into constraints, gather options, assess trade-offs, and either propose a shortlist or complete checkout post-approval.

 Q3: What benefits does agentic AI offer retailers and customers?

-It can reduce purchase friction, improve matching quality, and accelerate decisions—while pushing retailers to improve data quality and policy clarity so agents can transact reliably.
+It can reduce purchasing friction, enhance match quality, and speed up decisions—while encouraging retailers to improve data quality and policy clarity so agents can transact reliably.

 Q4: What does McKinsey mean by the “automation curve”?

-It’s a framework describing levels of delegation, from basic convenience automation to more autonomous agent-driven shopping journeys.
+It’s a framework explaining levels of delegation, from basic convenience automation to more autonomous agent-driven shopping journeys.

 Q5: What should retailers do first?